15 Science-Backed Supplements for Gut Health

 Slippery elm has a long history of providing health benefits for the gut, including helping treat hyperacidity, ulcerative conditions, and weak mucous membranes.

-Slippery elm contains polysaccharides, which provide significant health benefits to the gut microbiota.
+Slippery elm contains polysaccharides, which provide

 - antimicrobial, which means that it can kill harmful bacteria